Wallet Pass Design

 |---|---|

 Design guidance: Use a simplified brand mark — a monogram, icon, or symbol.
-Do NOT use a full wordmark — it will be illegible at 29px.
-Think of this like your app icon: simple, bold, recognizable at a glance.
+Do NOT use a full wordmark — it will be illegible at small sizes, and Google's circular mask will crop anything that extends to the edges.
+Center your artwork with generous padding, like an app icon: simple, bold, recognizable at a glance.

-Examples of good icons: A single letter monogram (e.g., "S" for Silver Oak), an abstract brand symbol, a simplified logomark.
-Avoid: Full company name, detailed illustrations, photos.
+Good: A single-letter monogram (e.g., "S" for Silver Oak), an abstract brand symbol, a simplified logomark with breathing room.
+Avoid: Full company names, detailed illustrations, photos, artwork that touches the edges.

 | Detail | Specification |